top of page

 This makes sound healing particularly suitable for people whose main difficulty is overstimulation rather than emotional processing.

-What happens during a sound healing session
+What happens during a sound healing session?

 During a sound healing session, participants rest while sound is played using therapeutic instruments such as gongs, bowls, chimes or other sound tools.